oskarssarns/Autentica-Homework/README.md

 6. Open your web browser and navigate to **`http://localhost:4200`** to access the application.

 **Note**: Ensure that the C# project is running in the background before launching the frontend project.

-### Additional Configuration

-If your project requires additional configuration steps, such as setting up a database connection or environment variables, please provide those instructions in this section.

-### Troubleshooting

-If you encounter any issues during the project launch, refer to the following troubleshooting steps:

-- Make sure all the prerequisites are installed correctly and are up to date.
-- Verify that the required ports (e.g., 4200 for the frontend) are not blocked by firewalls or other applications.
-- Double-check the project configuration files for any errors or missing settings.